MicrosoftDocs/azure-devops-docs/docs/boards/github/link-to-from-github.md

 author: KathrynEE
 ms.topic: quickstart
 monikerRange: '>= azure-devops-2019'
-ms.date: 07/09/2020
+ms.date: 07/06/2021
 ---

 # Link GitHub commits, pull requests, and issues to work items

 [!INCLUDE[temp](../includes/version-vsts-plus-azdevserver-2019.md)]

- When using GitHub with Azure Boards, it's easy to keep all of your work connected.
-Links can be added using the **#mention** syntax familiar to GitHub users or from the Azure Boards work item.
+Once you've connected your Azure Boards project with a GitHub repository, you can link work items to your GitHub commits and pull requests.
+You can add links using the **#mention** syntax familiar to GitHub users or by adding a GitHub Commit or GitHub Pull Request link type from the Azure Boards work item.

 [!INCLUDE[temp](../includes/github-platform-support.md)]

 ## Prerequisites

 * Your Azure Boards project must be connected to the GitHub repository where the commits and pull requests you want to link to/from exist.
-For details, see [Connect Azure Boards to GitHub](connect-to-github.md).
+For details, see [Azure Boards-GitHub integration overview](index.md).
 * You must be a Contributor to Azure Boards.
 * You must be a  Contributor to the GitHub repository.
 * If your organization uses the Hosted XML process model to customize the work tracking experience, you'll need to update the work item types to link to and view the GitHub link types from the Development section in the work item form.
 For details, see [Update XML definitions for select work item types](troubleshoot-github-connection.md#update-wits).